A Place for Mom

 • Avoid over-the-counter sleep aids.
 Instead, Hashmi suggests you talk to a doctor about whether melatonin might help your loved one sleep.

-• Remove electronics from the bedroom.
+• Remove electronics from the bedroom and/or use blue light-blocking glasses.

 Create a routine that supports sleep.